TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 Even though the time required for training the model will not exactly be reduced by the factor of the number of GPUs used, as the distributed communication between the GPUs introduces overhead, it is still significantly faster than training on a single GPU.
 From a cost perspective, multiple GPUs are obviously more expensive than a single GPU, but the time saved by using DDP outweighs the increased cost to some extent.
-This is especially important considering that we can traing more models in a shorter amount of time, which allows us to iterate faster.
+This is especially important considering that we can train more models in a shorter amount of time, which allows us to iterate faster.

 While it is tempting, also from a technical perspective, to use as many GPUs as possible, we refrain from doing so.
 This is because we do not want to make the success of our approach too dependent on the hardware we use.
 After all, the goal is to develop an approach